signmotion/wfile/README.md

 ## 🕧TODO (perhaps)

-Once you start using the **IdGen**, it will become easy to choose the functionality to contribute.
+Once you start using the **WFile**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

 - All feautures for this package into README.
 - Support Web platform.